daily-co/react-native-daily-js-playground/README.md

 In [the React Native development environment setup page](https://reactnative.dev/docs/environment-setup), select "React Native CLI Quickstart" and follow the instructions under the heading "Installing dependencies".

-There are varying instructions depending on your Development OS (macOS, Windows, Linux) and Target OS (iOS, Android), so be sure to follow the steps for each closely.
+The instructions vary depending on your development OS (macOS, Windows, Linux) and target OS (iOS, Android), so be sure to follow the steps for each closely.

 **Note:** You will need Xcode (i.e. a Mac) for iOS development.